whitebloc/rbpi_wifi_robot/README.md

-The firmware of the raspberry pi can be found at https://drive.google.com/open?id=1Kld7zR_PL5LGDigbNQOSIKdtbWhoOggx
+The firmware of the raspberry pi can be found at https://drive.google.com/file/d/1TEmngARVNKiqgyR24rXTRq2VOaFh6cHN/view?usp=sharing

+for the first run you need to disable the check of the disk by :

+sudo nano /etc/fstab

+then remplace the 1 and 2 by zero

 "# rbpi_wifi_robot: last update " 10/06/2019 15:02:09,19 .